 Colonel, U.S. Army Judge Advocate Generals’ Corps (USA Ret.)

 Senator Dick Black was a prominent conservative Republican who served eight years in the Virginia State Senate.
 He represented a quarter million people in Loudoun and Prince William Counties.
 Black previously served eight years in the Virginia House of Delegates.

-He was born near his mother’s farm in Maryland.
-He and Barbara have been married for 42 years.
-They have three children and 14 grandchildren.
+He was born near his mother’s farm in Maryland and grew up in Miami, Florida.
+He and Barbara have been married for 54 years.
+They have three children and 16 grandchildren.